The Quickest Glosssary Ever

 tipWe recommend that you name the term following the prefix/suffix naming style.
 That will help you to sort the order of the clauses in the Clause Selection and/or DropDown Lists with more precision. ('Names' of documents rarely fall in alpha-numeric order, do they?)
 Use the 'Subject' field to better describe the term.
 Subjects can easily be displayed, while the order of the names are preserved, but 'hidden' behind the scenes.

 After you have given the term a Name and a Subject, press Green bar that says "This Glossary" and the glossary term will be created.
-(This creation is simply (1) Adding the Name in red text and the Subject in blue text immediately above the highlighted text, and then (2) surrounding the highlighted text with bookmarks.
-That is all that constitutes a glossary term in the first place.

 Keep on highlighting, <Alt-G>ing, naming and saving.
 You will have a complete glossary in no time.